-- 5.151.
+- 5.159.
 The most important document to be provided is the bank reconciliation as it confirms the authority's books of account are supported by the bank's records.
 Because of its importance, the reconciliation should be prepared in sufficient detail so that it is clear what the year-end cash book and bank account balances are, and the nature of the items that reconcile the difference can be seen.
 The authority should carry out a separate reconciliation for each bank account operated by the authority although the results may then be summarised.
-The bank reconciliation should agree to the figure in Line 8 of Section 2 of the annual return. - 5.152.
-See paragraphs 5.21 to 5.26 for more information about bank reconciliations.
-A standard layout for a financial year-end bank reconciliation can be found at Appendix 1 on page 33.
+The bank reconciliation should agree to the figure in Line 8 of Section 2 of the Annual Governance and Accountability Return. - 5.160.
+See paragraphs 5.21 to 5.27 for more information about bank reconciliations.
+A standard layout for a financial year-end bank reconciliation can be found in Section 6 on page 71.

-Explanation of significant variances
+Explanation of significant variances: